Methylenedioxypyrovalerone: United States

 In the United States, MDPV is a DEA federally scheduled drug.
 On October 21, 2011, the DEA issued a temporary one-year ban on MDPV, classifying it as a schedule I substance.
 Schedule I status is reserved for substances with a high potential for abuse, no currently accepted use for treatment in the United States and a lack of accepted safety standards for use under medical supervision.

 Before the federal ban was announced, MDPV was already banned in Louisiana and Florida.
 On March 24, 2011, Kentucky passed bill HB 121, which makes MDPV, as well as three other cathinones, controlled substances in the state.
 It also makes it a Class A misdemeanor to sell the drug, and a Class B misdemeanor to possess it.

 MDPV is banned in New Jersey under Pamela's Law.
 The law is named after Pamela Schmidt, a Rutgers University student who was murdered in March 2011 by an alleged user of MDPV.
 A toxicology report later found no "bath salts" in his system.

 On May 5, 2011, Tennessee Governor Bill Haslam signed a law making it a crime "to knowingly produce, manufacture, distribute, sell, offer for sale or possess with intent to produce, manufacture, distribute, sell, or offer for sale" any product containing MDPV.

 On July 6, 2011, the governor of Maine signed a bill establishing fines for possession and penalties for trafficking of MDPV.

 On October 17, 2011, an Ohio law banning synthetic drugs took effect barring selling and/or possession of "any material, compound, mixture, or preparation that contains any quantity of the following substances having a stimulant effect on the central nervous system, including their salts, isomers, and salts of isomers", listing ephedrine and pyrovalerone.
-It also specifically includes MDPV, misspelling the full name as "methyenedioxypyrovalerone".
+It also specifically includes MDPV.
 Four days after this Ohio law was passed, the DEA's national emergency ban was implemented.

 On December 8, 2011, under the Synthetic Drug Control Act, the US House of Representatives voted to ban MDPV and a variety of other synthetic drugs that had been legally sold in stores.